gcc-robotics/robot-motion-planning-labs/_posts/2014-06-28-lab4-ir-sensing.md

 	* Try putting different colored item under the cliff sensors and observe the topics printed on your Terminal.

+	* The sensors are found under the robot.
+It is labeled as "Cliff Sensor Openings" on the picture.

+![iRobot Bottom View][irobot-bottom-view]

 Sensor Subscribers
 --------------